shrek6201/shrek6201/README.md

 # 💫 About Me:
-I'm currently pursuing a second Masters in Data Analytics from Dublin City University, Ireland.<br>I'm looking for an opportunity to work with experienced Data Analysts and industry professionals.<br>I'm looking for help with Big Data, Adv.
+I'm have recently completed a second Masters in Data Analytics from Dublin City University, Ireland.<br>I'm looking for an opportunity to work with experienced Data Analysts and industry professionals.<br>I'm looking for help with Big Data, Adv.
 Data Structures, Power BI, Tableau<br>I'm currently learning Data Analytics using Python, SQL, MS Excel

 ## 🌐 Socials: